5 Ways to Improve Sustainability With Foam

 5. Re-purpose packaging foam

-Another way to make packaging sustainable is to re-purpose it when it reaches the end of its life and can no longer be recycled further.
+Another way to make packaging sustainable is to re-purpose it when it reaches the end of its life and can no longer be recycled.
 One of the ways we do that here at Foam Industries is with our Hydro-Bricks.
-We bind together old pieces of polyethylene and polypropylene plastic to to create Hydro-Bricks – which can be used as level cutting surface for 5-axis waterjet cutting!
+We bind together old pieces of polyethylene and polypropylene plastic to create Hydro-Bricks – which can be used as a level-cutting surface for 5-axis waterjet cutting!

-The possibilities are endless – and if for those who are creatively inclined, packaging foam can easily be used on a small scale in crafting projects.
+The possibilities are endless – and for those who are creatively inclined, packaging foam can easily be used on a small scale in crafting projects.
 It lends itself really well to cutting and shaping.
-This is another educational point for your end user on what they can do with leftover foam instead of tossing it into the trash.
+This is another educational point for your end-user on what they can do with leftover foam instead of tossing it into the trash.

 When it Comes to Sustainability, We’re Shredding it